CallumBeaney/blogge/content/blog/hackathon.md

 Outside of work, all we different groups met for breakfasts and dinners.
 All parties involved enjoyed a lovely meal on a green outside the host's residence on the Wednesday eve.

-For the most part being around other humans or being alone is to me essentially the same.
-Those with substantial knowledge interests & idiosyncracies --let alone those who are also truly enthusiastic about learning new things-- are in the real world rare.
+Most of the time, being around other humans and being on my own feel to me very similar.
+People who bring the particular quality of having substantial knowledge interests, unabashed idiosyncracies, comfort prodding convential ideas and enthusiasm for new ones, are in the real world rare.

-Younger, less jaded researchers' casual discourse, free of the oily pretention of too many career academics and of the simplistic platitudes and moralities of daily life's conversants, allows discussion around usually sensitive political and cultural topics, focused on description and calm evaulation without encumbering verbal asterisks, and it is missed.
+Younger, less jaded researchers' casual discourse, free of the oily pretention of too many career academics and of the simplistic platitudes and moralities of daily life's conversants, allows for description-oriented discussion about and calm evaluation of  usually sensitive political and cultural topics, without the typical encumbering verbal asterisks, and it is missed.

 Here's a video walkthrough going over most of what we did: